HTML & CSS References

 Learn what HTML tags are and how to use them.

 HTML tags represent all the information within an HTML document.
 HTML tags and elements are very similar and often get confused with one another.

-An HTML tag is defined as starting with < and ending with >, whereas an HTML element is whatever is written within an HTML tag.
+An HTML tag is defined as starting with < and ending with >, whereas an HTML element is the combination of the opening tag and its attributes, the content between the tags, and the closing tag.

 - Starting/Opening tag